andrey-mokhov/graphql-php/docs/en/spiral/object-type.md

 #### <a id="interfaces-aware-interface">InterfacesAwareInterface</a>

-The `Andi\GraphQL\Definition\Type\InterfacesAwareInterface` interface allows you to define a list interface GraphQL types that your object GraphQL type implements.
+The `Andi\GraphQL\Definition\Type\InterfacesAwareInterface` interface allows you to define a list of InterfaceType that your object GraphQL type implements.

 ```php
 namespace App\GraphQL\Type;